achmadrozie/data-engineer-portfolio-1-modalin-database-development/README.md

 4. 2 PNG File (1 PNG File for ERD of Database, 1  PNG File for Logo of Modalin Company)

-The most critical part to understand overall the project - can check on this file:
+The most critical part to understand overall the project as a __report__ - can check on this file:
 **Pacmann Project 1 - SQL - Modalin Database Development.pdf**

 Since this are the report of overall project.
-After that, for the SQL of database development, you could check these files:
+After that, for the _SQL of database development_, you could check these files:
 1. modalin.mssql
 2. transactional query.mssql
 3. analytical query.mssql

-and info related to the ERD is available on picture with file name:
+and info related to the _ERD_ is available on picture with file name:
 1. ERD Final.png

 and for the dataset that we use to fill the database as follow:
 1. Users